experimaestro/datamaestro/README.md

 Each datasets is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
 A dataset can reference other datasets.

-This software integrates with the [experimaestro](http://experimaestro.sf.net) experiment manager.
+This software integrates with the [experimaestro](https://github.com/bpiwowar/experimaestro) experiment manager.

-## Datasets Definitions
+## Repositories

-Datasets themselves are stored in different repositories whose list is given in [repositories.yaml](repositories.yaml)
+Datasets themselves are stored in different repositories whose list is given in [repositories.yaml](datasets/repositories.yaml).
+Each repository provides :

+- a list of new resources
+- tools to process the resources

 # YAML syntax

 Each dataset (or a set of related datasets) is described by a YAML file.
-We describe now the general YAML syntax; it can be extended by specific defitions.

-- id
+Its syntax is described in the documentation.